searls/depot-capybara/README.markdown

 ## Getting Depot Running

 To run the web tests, you'll need to first be running a local instance of the Depot application from the (pre-Rails 3 edition of the) [AWDWR book](http://pragprog.com/titles/rails3).
+Run this embarrasingly long command to download the Depot app and run it:

     curl http://media.pragprog.com/titles/rails3/code/rails3-code.tgz > code.tgz && tar xvf code.tgz && cd code/depot_t && mkdir log && touch log/devopment.log && rake db:migrate && script/server